DaniS114/Job-scraper/README.md

-# Job Market Intelligence Scraper
+# Job Scraper and Analyzer

 A Python-based web scraping and data analysis tool designed to archive and analyze job advertisements from major Central European job boards.
 This project leverages **Local LLMs** to extract insights from job descriptions without compromising data privacy.